yirenlu92/neon-docs-website/content/docs/functions/json_to_record.md

 ```

 ### Handling nested data
-`json_to_record` can also be used to handle nested JSON input data.
+`json_to_record` can also be used to handle nested JSON input data (i.e. keys with values that are JSON objects themselves).
+You need to first define a [custom Postgres type](https://www.postgresql.org/docs/current/sql-createtype.html).
+The newly created type can then be used in the column definition list along with the other columns.

-You'd need to first define a custom type.
-It can then be used in the column definition list along with the other columns.
+Below is an example, where we handle the `address` field by creating an `ADDRESS_TYPE` type first.

 Query:
 ```sql